livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 9.3 Sync domain

-A sync domain is an explicit subset of data eligible for sync under defined authorization and scoping rules.
+`sync domain` is an explicit subset of data eligible for sync under defined authorization and scoping rules.

 Constraints: